Looking for a Vizsla Puppy???

-We are happy to discuss the breed with you, and see if its a good fit for your family; additionally, you can read about the breed on our Vizsla Information webpage.
+We are happy to discuss the breed with you, and see if it is a good fit for your family and lifestyle; additionally, you can read about the breed on our Vizsla Information webpage.
 I may also be able to refer you to another Reputable Breeder, Regional Club or Rescue to find your new best friend.
 Again, please prepare to wait 4-6 months (or longer) for a puppy from any Reputable Breeder.
 You will find that the time and effort put into finding a puppy from a Reputable Breeder – well worth the wait.

 For info on our most recent litter, please view the News section • Visit our Extended Family page for photos of our puppies in their Forever Homes.
 View an example of one of our past Puppy Blogs: 2012 Litter – Jack/Csilla

-© 2013 Moonlight Vizslas – All rights reserved.
-Please do not use, share or download any images herein for use on websites, blogs or other media without my explicit permission.
+© 2014 Moonlight Vizslas – All rights reserved.
+Please do not use, share or download any images or content herein for use on websites, blogs or other media without my explicit permission.